 If you’ve glanced at my Mediterranean diet shopping list (which you should totally print out and use), you’ve already noticed that fish and seafood do take some prominence.
-In fact, at my house, we do a fish dinner twice per week!
-And you are going to love my Mediterranean baked fish recipe!
+In fact, at my house, we try to do a fish dinner twice per week and the options are plenty from lemon baked cod, to salmon kabobs, and even grilled swordfish.

 Why this Mediterranean Baked Fish Recipe works